j-greig/greig/_posts/2014-12-21-the-freakonomy-needs-you.md

 title: The freakonomy needs you
 date: 2014-12-21T11:39:12+00:00

-excerpt: '<p style="margin-left:0px; margin-right:0px">Imagine that you found something you desperately wanted to be a part of, but it was happening on the other side of the world.&nbsp;Would you sit at home getting in a funk, or head to where the action was happening?</p>'layout: post
+excerpt: '<p style="margin-left:0px; margin-right:0px">Imagine that you found something you desperately wanted to be a part of, but it was happening on the other side of the world.&nbsp;Would you sit at home getting in a funk, or head to where the action was happening?</p>'
+layout: post
 permalink: /the-freakonomy-needs-you/
 structured_content:
   - '{"oembed":[],"overlay":true}'